volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 | 7.
 Radiant Security ⭐ 5.0/5 | Eliminating SIEM costs with flat-rate AI SOC for lean teams | 100% alert coverage (known and unknown); built-in security data lake with 85% reduced logging costs | SOC 2, HIPAA |
 | 8.
 Torq HyperSOC ⭐ N/A (SOAR) | Existing stack needing AI-powered orchestration and hyperautomation | Multi-agent AI with 300+ integrations and 2,800+ automated actions; 70× response time reduction | SOC 2, HIPAA, PCI DSS |

-## 1. UnderDefense (the agentic AI SOC) : Best for Lean Teams Wanting a Fully Managed AI SOC + MDR + Compliance in One Platform
+## 1. UnderDefense (the agentic AI SOC) : Best for Lean Teams Wanting a Fully Managed Agentic AI SOC + Compliance in One Platform
 ### ✅ Overview
-UnderDefense occupies a unique position in the AI SOC market by combining an AI-native platform ([UnderDefense](https://underdefense.com/platform/)) with a deeply hands-on human concierge model, offering mid-market companies what is essentially a fully outsourced security operations function without the cost of building one internally.
+UnderDefense occupies a unique position in the AI SOC market: an Agentic AI SOC that works on top of the security stack you already own, backed by a 24/7 IR team, giving mid-market companies enterprise-grade security operations without building a full internal SOC or replacing their tools.
 Founded in 2017, the company has built its reputation on a “show, don’t tell” philosophy: every investigative step is observable and auditable, and the platform integrates with customer-owned SIEM, EDR, and cloud logs instead of forcing lock-in to proprietary stacks.

-The [the UnderDefense platform](https://underdefense.com/maxi-ai/) integrates AI SOC, MDR, compliance automation, penetration testing, and vCISO advisory into a single service, a consolidation that no other provider on this list offers at a comparable price point.
+The [UnderDefense platform](https://underdefense.com/maxi-ai/) brings Agentic AI SOC, compliance automation, penetration testing, and vCISO advisory together in a single service, a consolidation that no other provider on this list offers at a comparable price point.

 ### 🔧 Core Services
-- 24/7 AI-driven SOC with 1,500+ pre-built correlation rules and 98% accuracy in verdict-making
+- 24/7 Agentic AI SOC with 1,500+ pre-built correlation rules and 98% accuracy in verdict-making

-- Fully managed [MDR](https://underdefense.com/services/managed-detection-and-response/) with dedicated Tier 3 to 4 Incident Response team as strategic Ally
+- 24/7 IR team (Tier 3 to 4) on standby for urgent escalations

 - Compliance automation for SOC 2, ISO 27001, HIPAA, PCI DSS, GDPR, and CMMC